-Theoretically, the BE-REIT is subject to the Belgian corporate income tax at the rate of 29.58%.
+Theoretically, the BE-REIT is subject to the Belgian corporate income tax at the rate of 25%.
 However, the taxable basis is reduced (i.e. de facto zero taxable basis).
 A BE-REIT is taxed on an accrual basis only on the sum of the non-arm's length benefits received and the expenses and charges due that are not deductible as expenses for tax purposes (other than reductions in value and capital losses on shares), and the undisclosed salaries and commissions.
-The taxable basis does thus not include rental income or other types of business income.
+The taxable basis does thus not include rental income or other types of business income, nor exceeding borrowing costs pursuant to ATAD (Anti-Tax Avoidance Directive).

-Due to the fact that the BE-REIT enjoys its own favourable tax regime that allows for a very low tax basis, it is not entitled to take advantage of the Belgian participation exemption nor of the Belgian notional interest deduction regimes.
+Due to the fact that the BE-REIT enjoys its own favourable tax regime which allows for a very low tax basis, it is not entitled to take advantage of the Belgian participation exemption nor of the Belgian notional interest deduction regimes.
 Additionally, Belgian law explicitly excludes a BE-REIT from the foreign tax credit on foreign source income.